jnozzi/cocoadev.com/markdown/NSOutlineViewPersistence.md

 I have a feeling that this will be more of a design question than anything:

-How do I refresh the data source for an General/NSOutlineView and keep the expanded/collapsed state?
+How do I refresh the data source for an NSOutlineView and keep the expanded/collapsed state?

-Here's the situation: I have a routine that scans the text in an General/NSTextView on a timer, and builds a tree out of lines that start with \section or \subsection.
+Here's the situation: I have a routine that scans the text in an NSTextView on a timer, and builds a tree out of lines that start with \section or \subsection.
-At the moment, it's represented as nested General/NSMutableArrays. ( a detail, the 0th element in each array is a dictionary that has the text of the line to use as the objectvalue in the outline view)
+At the moment, it's represented as nested NSMutableArrays. ( a detail, the 0th element in each array is a dictionary that has the text of the line to use as the objectvalue in the outline view)

 Every time the contents are re-scanned, the root array is emptied and the tree is rebuilt with new objects, which end up being equivalent to the old objects in the old tree up to the point just beyond an edit (because the text range is stored in the aforementioned dictionary).